-While the Sea to Sky Highway Improvement Project was underway, the Ministry of Transportation and Infrastructure was also working with the Squamish and Lil’wat First Nations to develop the Sea to Sky Cultural Journey .
+While the Sea to Sky Highway Improvement Project was underway, we were also working with the Squamish and Lil’wat First Nations to develop the Sea to Sky Cultural Journey.
 The idea to create an attraction that encompassed the cultural, natural and geographic parts of the area emerged from discussions with various First Nations groups during the highway improvement project.

 Highway 99 travellers between Vancouver and Whistler can learn about the history and culture of local First Nations people through seven interpretive kiosks located along the corridor.
 Installed in time for the influx of international Olympic visitors in 2010, the kiosks are designed to resemble the traditional Coast Salish cedar hat and feature 84 thematic panels teaching local culture, legend, geography, as well as highlighting Indigenous and non-Indigenous tourism attractions.

 Ready to start your Cultural Journey?
 Here’s a map.
 Kiosk locations, heading north, include:

 New highway signage representing corridor communities in both English and Aboriginal languages were also installed.
 These 14 community gateway signs are designed to look like rocks and derive from Squamish and Lil’wat traditional rock paintings.
 They also blend in nicely with the area’s rocky geography.
 The ministry’s standard green directional signs, which indicate distance to communities along the Sea to Sky Corridor, are also in both languages.

 Keep an eye out for more than 100 guide signs indicating gorgeous viewpoints, historic sites and other points of interest along the way.
 You can spot these signs by their paddle shape, a common symbol for the Squamish and Lil’wat First Nations.